Doctor of Occupational Therapy

 Rapidly changing healthcare systems are demanding more of entry-level occupational therapy practitioners.
 The OTD curriculum is meeting this call by providing academic preparation beyond the generalist level, including advanced graduate knowledge, skills and fieldwork/experiential opportunities.
-The 109 credit, OTD curriculum is delivered in a three-year program that is completed over 9 consecutive semesters.
+The 109 credit, OTD curriculum is completed over 8 consecutive semesters.

 The program combines opportunities for classroom learning, the development of performance laboratory skills, and on-site practice experience (i.e. Level I & Level II Fieldwork).
-The program integrates sequential course content with a series of 5 Level I Fieldwork experiences (Year One and Two), providing a strong foundation for Level II Fieldwork (Semester 6, 7, & 8), and the Doctoral Experiential Project.
-(Semester 9).
+The program integrates sequential course content with a series of 5 Level I Fieldwork experiences (Year One and Two), providing a strong foundation for Level II Fieldwork (Semester 6 & 7), and the Doctoral Experiential Project (Semester 8).

 Learn more about our curriculum.